weslord/Duality/README.md

 Issues with inertia when pushing objects - follower character will de-synchronize position with main character if it's the only one pushing

-### Level Desgin

-Made it simple by having colliders auto-sync to visual rectangles in `validate()`

-Really hard to come up with something that's not just solvable by button-mashing Wish I'd had more time to develop...

 ## Credits